objectives materials technology background activities assessment resources

 8th Grade Explorations and Extensions

 3. Design and conduct a survey to see how many students in your school have heard of these musicians.
 You may also survey school personnel, family members, and other adults.
 Tabulate results in graph form or on a spreadsheet.
 How would you increase people's knowledge of these musicians and their importance to musical and social history?
-Students can learn how to sort and tabulate results on the Spreadsheet Directions worksheet.
+Students can learn how to sort and tabulate results on a spreadsheet.

 4. Design a website for your favorite musician.